mrtozner/omnimemory/README.md

 A modular collection of microservices for intelligent context management in AI development tools.
 Provides embedding generation, compression, caching, and memory services that can be used independently or together.

+## ⚠️ Setup Complexity

+**OmniMemory consists of 13 independent microservices** that must be started individually.

+- ✅ Each service is production-ready and tested
+- ⚠️ No unified launcher (manual setup required)
+- ⚠️ Services must be started in correct order
+- ℹ️ Recommended for advanced users

+**See [QUICK_START.md](QUICK_START.md) for step-by-step setup.**

+For integrated deployment, see [Omn1-ACE](https://github.com/mrtozner/omn1-ace) (early stage).

 ## Overview

 OmniMemory is designed to optimize context delivery for AI-powered development workflows.
 Each service handles a specific aspect of context management and can be deployed independently or as part of an integrated system.